-- (1) Number of Meets.
-No student representing a member school shall participate in more than seven meets during the school year, excluding one district meet, the area meet, the regional meet, a regional qualifiers meet and the state meet.
-Meets which are limited to three or fewer schools, do not count as a meet for participants, provided there is no loss of school time.
-Each meet a school enters counts as one meet for each participating individual.
-Students are considered to be representing their school if they are wearing and/or using school equipment or being directed or transported by a school employee. - (2) Cancellation.
+- (2) Cancelation.
 A track and field meet is considered a meet when one-half or more of the field events and one-half or more of the track events are completed.
-If less than one-half of the field events and less than one-half of the track events are completed, and the meet cannot be continued, the meet may be canceled and does not have to count as one of the allowable seven meets, unless there was loss of school time.
+If less than one-half of the field events and less than one-half of the track events are completed, and the meet cannot be continued, the meet may be canceled and does not have to count as one of the allowable eight meets, unless there was loss of school time.
 A canceled meet shall be counted if there was loss of school time. - (3) School Week Limitation.
 No student representing a member school shall participate in more than one meet per school week (the first instructional day of the week through the last school day).
 Exceptions: The area meet, regional and state meets, and district varsity meets postponed by weather or public disaster, may also be scheduled during the school week. - (4) Day of Week and Starting Time.
 Students or teams representing a member school are permitted to participate in an invitational track and field meet only as listed below: - (A) After 2:30 on Friday or the last day of the school week, or as early as the end of the academic school day for all participating schools on a day preceding a holiday or break.
-EXCEPTION: A student representing a member school may participate in a maximum of two meets which start no earlier than 12:00 noon on Friday or the last day of the school week.
+Exception: A student representing a member school may participate in a maximum of two meets which start no earlier than 12:00 noon on Friday or the last day of the school week. - (B) Or on Saturday or school holidays; - (C) Or on any school day other than the last day of the school week with the following conditions: - (i) Students shall not miss any school time other than the in-

-- (B) Or on Saturday or school holidays; - (C) Or on any school day other than the last day of the school week with the following conditions: - (i) Students shall not miss any school time other than the in-school athletic class period. - (ii) Events shall not begin until after the end of the academic school day for all schools involved. - (iii) Schools utilizing this option are limited to a one day meet. - (iv) A school or student participating in this type of meet shall not enter another track and field meet during the same school week, Monday through Friday. - (v) No event shall start after 10:00 p.m. - (5) End of District.
+- school athletic class period. - (ii) Events shall not begin until after the end of the academic school day for all schools involved. - (iii) Schools utilizing this option are limited to a one-day meet. - (iv) A school or student participating in this type of meet shall not enter another track and field meet during the same school week, Monday through Friday. - (v) No event shall start after 10:00 p.m. - (5) End of District.
 A member school shall not enter a student or students in an invitational track and field meet after the final date for district certification of track and field representatives except those students qualifying for further competition as a qualifier, relay alternate (maximum of two alternates on any one relay team) or alternate (fourth place finisher at district) in the UIL regional or state meets.
-One regional qualifiers meet would not count in the allowable total of seven meets per student per year.
-A state qualifiers meet would count in the allowable total of seven meets per student per year. - (6) End of Season.
+One regional qualifiers meet would not count in the allowable total of eight meets per student per year.
+A state qualifiers meet would count in the allowable total of eight meets per student per year. - (6) End of Season.
 Students and teams shall not represent a member school in any track and field meet after the date of the State Track and Field Meet.

-Section 1330: GIRLS' VOLLEYBALL PLAN.
+Section 1330: GIRLS'VOLLEYBALL PLAN.